• Home

 For example, if you serve people from widely different age groups, you might not want to approach your +60 segment using the same language as you would when nurturing your 20-something leads.

 Even when it’s not intentional, leads don’t appreciate this.
-It’s hard to blame them, too, as nobody likes receiving the same exact piece of information over and over.
+It’s hard to blame them, too, as nobody likes receiving the same piece of information over and over.
 It comes off as insincere and somewhat scammy, so to maintain your professionalism, avoid duplicate emails.

 Much like nobody enjoys duplicate emails, nobody enjoys being bombarded with follow-up attempts.
 Even if a lead is interested in the product or service you’re offering, they may lose interest if they feel that you’re bothering them with constant emails and attempts to connect.